PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

-  Renaming of server groups was not working properly - caused errors Avatar could not be deleted (the delete button did not work) File Transfers were not working properly in some cases (wrong cookie handling)
+  Renaming of server groups was not working properly - caused errors Avatar could not be deleted (the delete button did not work) File Transfers were not working properly in some cases (wrong cookie handling) Avatar formats were not recognized correctly
+  Method of determining target dir in file receive was not solid enough Manage server-list dialog leaked memory
+  Synchronize visibility items was not working properly Our avatar image was not linked to our ContactPhoto

 0.3.5